Topological modifications in half-edge meshes

 The edge flip is the only topological modification of a half-edge mesh that leaves the number of vertices, edges, and faces constant.
 This makes it especially easy, and compatible with JAX’s “static array size” paradigm.

 However, we may also want to simulate processes (like cell division or death) where the number of cells does change.
-Let’s implement two elementary operation, which are inverses of another: edge collapse and vertex split.
-Let’s start with edge collapse.
+We implement two elementary operations, which are inverses of one another: edge collapse and vertex split.

-To split a half-edge e in a hemesh:
+To collapse a half-edge e in a hemesh:

 1. Delete faces hemesh.heface[e], hemesh.heface[hemesh.twin[e]]